 Human experimentation by Japanese officials during World War II presents one of the most horrifying instances of state-sponsored brutality.
 Since the end of the war, however, the Japanese government has not officially recognized that the atrocities occurred, nor has the U.S. government acknowledged its postwar role in sheltering the perpetrators of these heinous acts.
 This appalling yet unaddressed affair therefore demands international attention.
 Because typical transitional justice options are unavailable or inappropriate, the solution may lie in an innovative civil society initiative: a people's tribunal that could pressure the Japanese and U.S. governments to bring meaningful closure to this tragedy.

-Kaufman, Zachary D.
+Zachary D. Kaufman,

-"Transitional Justice Delayed Is Not Transitional Justice Denied: Contemporary Confrontation of Japanese Human Experimentation During World War 1I Through a People's Tribunal,"
+Transitional Justice Delayed Is Not Transitional Justice Denied: Contemporary Confrontation of Japanese Human Experimentation During World War 1I Through a People's Tribunal,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol26/iss2/7
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol26/iss2/7